felleslosninger/dc18-webAuth/README.md

 ### Running the Spark server

-1. Generate a jks keystore in `./secret/webauthn4j.jks`
+1. Generate a jks keystore in `./secret/webauthn4j.jks`.
+The password should be "dificamp".
 2. bash: `./gradlew :run` windows: `gradlew :run`
 3. It should work now

 ### Running the client

+TODO: Fix the client, apparently all NPM configurations are gone

 1. Run `npm install`
 2. Run `npm start`